dilinipeirs/aidf-5-front-end/README.md

-# Nomora - Smart Hotel Platform
+# Wanderly - Smart Hotel Platform

 This project was done to familiarize myself with the MERN stack.